ibm-cloud-docs/schematics/workspace-setup.md

 {: provision-tf-template}

 To provision the Terraform template by using the {{site.data.keyword.bpfull_notm}}.
 You need to
-1. Create the workspace
+1. Create the workspace.
-2. Upload the GitHub or GitLab repository
+2. Upload the GitHub or GitLab repository.
 3. Execute the plan.
-4. Analyse the {{site.data.keyword.bpfull_notm}} workspace, refer the [Setup for all the points](#create-workspace).
+4. Analyse the {{site.data.keyword.bpfull_notm}} workspace, see the [Setup for all the points](#create-workspace).